 “Sure, my child!
-Take all the time you need, but don’t be too late.”, said a pale-skinned Mrs. Cole in her reassuring voice, expressing concern as she does for everyone else who comes to her.
+Take all the time you need, but don’t be too late.”, said a pale-skinned Mrs. Cole in her reassuring voice, expressing concern as she does for everyone who come to her.

-There were other inhabitants in the bungalow those lived with her to serve her.
-Her cook Gopanna, driver Nikunj, a trustworthy guard Malay and Nikunj’s son Hari.
+There were other occupants too in the bungalow; all who served her – her cook Gopanna, driver Nikunj, a trustworthy guard Malay and Nikunj’s son Hari.

 Mr. Cole was an officer in British Army.
-Col. Edmund Salios Cole, that’s what he was named, was among those few who held opposing views than those who only wanted to rule and drain the wealth.
-He was kind, understood the value of traditions and admired the locals for that and in return, he was respected amongst all.
+Col. Edmund Salios Cole was among those few who held opposing views than those who only wanted to rule and drain the wealth of this land.
+He was kind, understood the value of traditions, and admired the locals for that, and in return he was respected amongst all.

-In the year 1947 when Britishers left India, Mr. Cole didn’t leave with them.
-He rather decided to stay back and since then, for past 40 years, this bungalow has been their residence.
+In year 1947 when Britishers left India, Mr. Cole didn’t leave with them.
+He decided to stay back and since then, for past 40 years, this bungalow is their residence.

 Mr. & Mrs. Cole had everything but a child.
-Mr. Cole would share this emptiness in their lives with his friends but there probably was no one who wouldn’t know about the only regret he had in his life.
+Mr. Cole would share this emptiness in his lifeet only with his friends, but there probably was no one who wouldn’t know about the only void he had in his life.

-So one day when their driver Nikunj gave them news about his child being born they became so pleased that a huge celebration took place at their residence that was attended by many known names from around the district.
-People were invited for free food for three days.
+So, one day when Nikunj gave them news of his first-born child they became so pleased that they threw a huge gala, that took place at their residence and was attended by many who-is-who’s from around the district.
+Common people were invited for free-food for three days.

 It was Mrs. Cole who named Nikunj’s son Hari.
-When Hari was old enough, they helped Nikunj put him in a good school and looked after him as their own son.
+When Hari was old enough, they helped Nikunj put him in a good school and looked after him as their own.

 Time never stops and people sooner or later come to know the harsh realities.
 Mr. Cole was diagnosed with Alzheimer.
 He would forget everything and started to hallucinate.
-One of these days, four years ago, he shot himself with his own revolver in an attempt to not get captured alive by France’s forces during an ambush, in a battle he had hallucinations about.
+One of these days, four years ago, he shot himself with his own revolver – apparently in an attempt to not get captured alive by France’s forces during an ambush – in a battle he had hallucinations about.

-It was too painful for Mrs. Cole to accept that he apparently killed himself.
-She was convinced that he did it in complete awareness to save everyone the troubles of serving him and of having to see him in such a bad condition for he wanted to die while he had his dignity upheld.
+It was too painful for Mrs. Cole to accept that he killed himself.
+She was convinced that he did it in complete awareness only to save everyone the troubles of serving him & of having to see him in such a condition – helpless, as he started to get attacks for frequently; for he wanted to die while he had his dignity upheld.

 Shiela lived two blocks away from the one that had Mrs. Cole’s bungalow.
-What could have been a boon for her turned out to be a curse for her family, as Mrs. Cole described it.
+What could have been a boon for her turned out to be a curse for her family – as Mrs. Cole would say.

 Shiela and her husband David had a son named Peter.
 Peter was not their biological son as Shiela couldn’t bear a child.
-Her grief, more or less, was quantifiable to that of Mrs. Cole and that is why she was the first one to suggest her to adopt a child and helped her in doing so too.
+Her grief, more or less, was quantifiable to that of Mrs. Cole’s and that is why she was the first one to suggest her to adopt a child and helped her in doing so.

-Peter was eight when he was taken in by Shiela and David so he knew he was adopted.
-Maybe not the exact word and reasons, but he knew that they were not his real parents.
+Peter was eight when he was taken-in by Shiela & David so, he knew he was adopted – maybe not exactly this word & reasons, but he knew that they were not his real parents.